 Sr. Joan Chittister wrote, “To celebrate Easter means to stand in the light of the empty tomb and decide what to do next” (Benetvision: Feast of dazzling light).
 The young man says, “Go!
 He is going ahead of you into Galilee.
 Galilee is where Jesus first began his ministry.
 T.S.
 Elliot wrote: “The end of all our exploring will be to arrive where we started and know the place for the first time” (Little Gidding).
 In other words, our dream gospel is telling us to start over, at the beginning, to see what Jesus’ teaching is really about in light of the resurrection.

-Maybe Easter means that we no longer need to be bound by our false self, by the ego, our by our personal history and complexes.
-Maybe we have to go into the dark tomb of our unconscious, put on the Christ consciousness within, and be resurrected.
-Then return to our everyday life, where the poor still need food, where traumatized veterans and abused women need to be acknowledged and healed, where the teenagers want us to put away the weapons of war and violence, and where political and religious tribalism separate us instead of uniting us.
+Maybe Easter means that we no longer need to be bound by our false self, by the ego, or by our personal history and complexes.
+Maybe we have to go into the dark tomb of our unconscious, put on the Christ consciousness within, and be resurrected and then return to our everyday life, where the poor still need food, where traumatized veterans and abused women need to be acknowledged and healed, where the teenagers want us to put away the weapons of war and violence, and where political and religious tribalism separate us instead of uniting us.
 To adapt the words of medieval theologian, Meister Eckhart, we have to ask ourselves, What good is it that Christ was resurrected, if he has not been resurrected in our hearts.

 So let us join in Sr. Joyce Rupp’s Easter prayer: “Resurrected One, May I become ever more convinced that your presence lives on, and on, and on, and on.
 Awaken me!
 Awaken me!”
 (Out of the Ordinary)